 - legumes such as peas, beans, lentils, soybeans, and peanuts

-- organ meat such as beef liver and kidney
+- organ meats such as beef liver and kidney

 - orange juice and tomato juice

-Although it’s good for you to get folate by eating a variety of these foods, simply eating more of these foods will not be enough to make up for the folate that you lose from methotrexate.
+Although it’s good for you to get folate by eating a variety of these foods, simply eating more of these foods won’t be enough to make up for the folate that you lose from methotrexate.

-Folic acid is the man-made form of folate.
+Folic acid is the manufactured form of folate.
 Taking folic acid can help to make up for, or supplement, the folate that your body loses when you take methotrexate.
-Folic acid supplements can help decrease the side effects from folate deficiency.
-They’re available over the counter and cost about as much as other vitamins and supplements.

-These supplements come in a form that you take by mouth.
-The usual starting dosage is 1 mg per day.
+The usual starting dosage is 1 milligram (mg) per day.
 Your doctor will determine a dosage of folic acid that’s right for you.

 Taking folic acid with methotrexate doesn’t decrease methotrexate's effectiveness in treating your RA.